azertype/Hydra-livecoding/README.md

 # Hydra-livecoding
-Directory where I share the code of my creation with Sonic Pi
+Directory where I share the code of my creation with Hydra Pi

 This work can (and must) be used, reproduced, remixed, shared, twisted, modified, distributed, upcycled